Categories:Condiments - Sauces - Butters - Relishes - Jam and Jelly Recipe Cooking Lessons - Cooking 101 Egg Recipes Mayonnaise Videos- Cooking Videos

 Homemade Mayonnaise Recipe – Blender or Food Processor Instructions

 Fresh, homemade mayonnaise is so much better tasting than the store-bought commercial mayonnaise.
 It is easy-to-make, inexpensive, and so good!
-You will definitely impress your family and friends with the wonderful taste of homemade mayonnaise.
-It has a silkiness and elegance that can not be beat.
+You will definitely impress your family and friends with the wonderful taste of mayonnaise.
+It has a silkiness and elegance that can not be beaten.

 Once you make your own homemade mayonnaise, you will understand the taste difference.
 Give it a try!

 The Science of Mayonnaise: Before attempting to make homemade mayonnaise, it is important to understand just how mayonnaise works.
 Mayonnaise is an emulsion of oil in lemon juice that has been stabilized by the molecule lecithin found in the egg yolks.

 The key to making mayonnaise is to avoid having the components of the emulsion separate back into their individual components.
 This is called “turned” or “broken” mayonnaise.
 No matter how long you mix the oil and lemon juice together, it will always separate into a gooey mess unless the egg yolk is added as a stabilizer.

 Why Make Your Own Mayonnaise: There are two (2) main reasons for making your own mayonnaise – freshness, and flavor.
 Homemade mayonnaise is fast and easy to make in a blender or food processor.
 It takes less than 5 minutes to make.

 Watch our fun video demonstrating how easy it is to make mayonnaise in the blender!

 Aioli Fusion Mayonnaise Sauce: Excellent served with poached fish and crab cakes.